-Kratos Analytical are fast approaching our 50th year of manufacturing photoelectron spectrometers which started in 1969 with the ES-100 through to the current state-of-the-art AXIS Supra with delay-line detector.
+Kratos Analytical is now in its 50th year of manufacturing photoelectron spectrometers which started in 1969 with the ES-100 through to the current state-of-the-art AXIS Supra with delay-line detector.

-As we head towards our half century we celebrate our progress in the manufacture of electron spectrometers at Kratos Analytical.
+As we celebrate our half century we highlight our progress in the manufacture of electron spectrometers at Kratos Analytical.

 Our MALDI business is in its 30th year of design and manufacturing of MALDI-ToF instruments which started with the original MALDI II benchtop instrument and has progressed through several generations to the current Axima series and the MALDI-7090 high performance instrument.

 The Early Days

 In 1969, AEI introduced their first electron spectrometer, the ES100.
 It was the first commercially-available instrument to combine successfully three operating techniques' these being high and low energy photo-electron spectrometry and Auger spectrometry.
 The wide range of possible applications included catalysis study, corrosion research, structural organic chemistry and ceramics technology.
 The versatility of the ES100 was increased further by the incorporation of several sample handling facilities, together with ultra-violet and electron bombardment sources.
 This product proved to be a highly successful venture, out-selling all of its competitors.

 The following year, the ES200 was announced.
 This spectrometer was a modification of, and a successor to, the ES100.
 In addition to the features of its predecessor, the ES200 sample region is designed for UHV applications, a pressure of 10-10 torr being attainable in the source.
 Sample excitation using monochromatic X-rays is now available thus increasing resolution and minimizing interference.
 To date approximately 40 of these instruments have been sold.

 From the pamphlet "The origins and products of AEI Scientific Apparatus Limited",